Geoffrey Jackson

 Sir Geoffrey Holt Seymour Jackson KCMG (4 March 1915 – 1 October 1987) was a British diplomat and writer.
+In 1971, during his tenure as British ambassador to Uruguay, he was kidnapped by the Tupamaros guerrillas and ultimately released after eight months of captivity.

 Background and earlier career

 Jackson received his education at Bolton School and Emmanuel College, Cambridge.
-He entered the Foreign Service in 1937 and served in Beirut, Cairo, Baghdad, Basra, Bogotá and Berne before being appointed Minister to Honduras in 1956.
+He entered the Foreign Service in 1937 and served in Beirut, Cairo, Baghdad, Basra, Bogotá and Bern before being appointed Minister to Honduras in 1956.
 The next year he was promoted to ambassador when the post was upgraded.
-He was Consul-General at Seattle for the north-western US states 1960–64 and Minister (Commercial) in Toronto 1965–69.
+He was Consul-General at Seattle for the north-western US states 1960–1964 and Minister (Commercial) in Toronto 1965–1969.

 HM Ambassador to Uruguay

 In 1969 he became ambassador in Uruguay.
-He was kidnapped by Tupamaros guerrillas in 1970, enduring a captivity of nine months.
+He was kidnapped by Tupamaros guerrillas in 1971, enduring a captivity of nine months.
 Released in September 1971, he retired at the end of 1972 with the honorary rank of Deputy Under-Secretary of State at the Foreign Office, having served for 35 years in the diplomatic service, of which 31 had been spent abroad.